 - a.
 Joe Smith is a college undergraduate with no military affiliation.
 After he completes his freshman year, he decides to enlist in the Regular Army.
-When he completes his four years of active duty, he is entitled to readmission at the college, without having to go through the admissions process. - b.
+When he completes his four years of active duty, he is entitled to readmission at the college, without having to go through the admissions process, and he is entitled to pick up where he left off, at the start of his sophomore year.

+- b.
 Mary Jones is on active duty in the Air Force and is assigned to an Air Force base in Colorado.
 While stationed in Colorado, she enrolls in a local community college with a view toward earning an AA degree.
-About a month into the fall 2013 semester, the Air Force deploys her to Afghanistan for an unexpected emergency.
+About a month into the fall 2015 semester, the Air Force deploys her to Afghanistan for an unexpected emergency.
+Mary is protected from failing grades for the interrupted semester, and she is entitled to a refund for that semester.
+When she returns to Colorado, either still on active duty or as a veteran, she is entitled to resume her education without going through the admissions process. - c.

-- c.
 Bob Adams graduated from college in 2011 and was commissioned a Second Lieutenant in the Army, through the Reserve Officers Training Corps (ROTC).
 In anticipation that the Army would permit him to go to medical school before entering active duty, Bob applied for a prestigious medical school and was accepted.
 The Army changed its mind and ordered Bob to active duty immediately.
 Although Bob has not attended medical school for even one day, he is entitled under this law to utilize his 2011 medical school admission when he leaves active duty in 2016. - d.
 Deloris Davidson is a petty officer in the Coast Guard Reserve and a college undergraduate.
 After the Deepwater Horizon oil spill disaster, she was called to active duty to assist with the Coast Guard's investigation and remediation efforts, and she had to leave college in the middle of a semester.
 This law certainly protects her.
 The law gives her the right to a refund for the tuition of the interrupted semester, and it protects her from receiving failing grades for her courses.
 Upon completion of her active duty, she is entitled, as a matter of federal law, to mandatory readmission-to pick up where she left off before the semester that was interrupted. - e.
 Edwin Edwards is a Lieutenant in the Navy Reserve and a law student.
 This law protects him if he leaves law school for voluntary or involuntary military service. - f.
 Fred Fox is a Specialist (E-4) in the Army National Guard.
 In his state status, he is called to state active duty by the Governor, to participate in the clean-up operation after a tornado.
 This federal law does not apply to state active duty performed by National Guard members.